 Kyoto Station Area

 See Kyoto from a bird’s eye view from the top of Kyoto Tower.
 At 131 metres, this observation tower is the tallest structure in Kyoto.
-The observation deck is situated at 100 metres and provides fantastic 360-degree views of Kyoto and even Osaka on a clear day.
+The observation deck is situated at 100 metres and provides fantastic 360-degree views of Kyoto and even Osaka on a clear day – with free use of the telescopes.
+This is one of the activities in Kyoto that you just have to do.

 Location: 721-1 Higashishiokojicho, Shimogyo Ward,